OpenSourceOV/caviconsole/installation.md

 Commands are entered into the terminal line by line followed by a carriage return.
 Answer 'Y' to any questions.

-1. Download cavicapture, caviprocess, and caviconsole
+1. Download cavicapture (version 2), caviprocess, and caviconsole

     ```
     cd ~/